NadavCohen10/CyberProject/README.md

 ## Safety & Legal Disclaimer

 This code is provided for **research and educational use only**.
-Do **not** analyze unknown samples on production machines — use VMs, containers, or isolated lab systems.
+Do **not** analyze unknown samples on production machines, use VMs, containers, or isolated lab systems.
 Do not use this project to attack or analyze systems you do not own or have permission to test.